AdobeDocs/experience-manager-65.en/help/assets/aem-assets-adobe-stock.md

 1. To add users or groups, select the [!DNL Adobe Stock] cloud configuration and click **[!UICONTROL Properties]**.

 1. Search to add the users or groups to whom you have assigned permissions to access the Adobe Stock configuration.
-See, [user access to [!DNL Adobe Stock] configuration](#user-access-to-stocks).
+See, [assign permissions to user group](#assign-permissions-to-group).

 ### Assign permissions to user group {#assign-permissions-to-group}